flatimage/flatimage/doc/mkdocs/docs/cmd/layer.md

 Usage: fim-layer <add> <in-file>
   <add> : Includes the novel layer <in-file> in the image in the top of the layer stack
   <in-file> : Path to the layer file to include in the FlatImage
-Usage: fim-layer <commit>
+Usage: fim-layer <commit> <binary|layer|file> [path]
-  <commit> : Compresses current changes and inserts them into the FlatImage
+  <commit> : Compresses current changes into a layer
+  <binary> : Appends the layer to the FlatImage binary
+  <layer> : Saves the layer to $FIM_DIR_DATA/layers with auto-increment naming
+  <file> : Saves the layer to the specified file path
+  <path> : File path (required when using 'file' mode)
 ```

 ### Commit Changes into a New Layer

-The `fim-layer commit` command is the quickest way to save your changes.
-It compresses the current filesystem modifications into a new layer and appends it to the FlatImage binary.
+The `fim-layer commit` command compresses your current filesystem modifications into a new layer.
+You can choose where to save it using three distinct modes:

+#### Mode 1: Binary - Append to the Binary

+Appends the layer directly to the FlatImage binary, making changes permanent and portable.

 **Example: Installing and committing Firefox**